Advancing Racial Equity In the Field of Philanthropy, Non-Profit, and Fundraising

 The nomination package should include a resume or similar document that describes the candidate's professional background and achievements and other relevant activities.
 For organizations, a brochure or information sheet outlining the programs should be included.
 Evidence of years of experience must be included.

-Completed nomination packages for the Breakin' It Down Awards should be submitted in PDF format as an attachment to the online application and must reach Breakin' It Down's Review Committee by 11:59 pm on August 14, 2024.
+Completed nomination packages for the Breakin' It Down Awards should be submitted in PDF format as an attachment to the online application and must reach Breakin' It Down's Review Subommittee by 11:59 pm on July 17, 2025.
 Receipt of all nominations will be acknowledged by email only.
 Please allow one week after the deadline for such notification.
-Late or incomplete nominations will not be considered after June 24.
+Late or incomplete nomination packages will not be considered after July 17.

 The nomination package must also include the following information: